txuswashere/Linux-Software/README.md

 #### Sandbox

-- ![Nonfree][money icon] [Factorio](https://www.factorio.com/) - A factory building sandbox game.
+-  [Factorio](https://www.factorio.com/) - A factory building sandbox game.
 - (https://github.com/minecraft-linux/mcpelauncher-manifest) [Mcpelauncher](https://mcpelauncher.readthedocs.io/en/latest/) - Unoffical Open-source launcher for Minecraft: Bedrock edition.
-- ![Nonfree][money icon] [Minecraft](https://minecraft.net) - Minecraft is a game about placing blocks and going on adventures.
+-  [Minecraft](https://minecraft.net) - Minecraft is a game about placing blocks and going on adventures.
 Explore randomly generated worlds and build amazing things from the simplest of homes to the grandest of castles.
 - (https://github.com/minetest/minetest/) [Minetest](https://minetest.net) - Open-source Minecraft written in C++ (uses less resources) and includes modding API.
 - (https://github.com/MultiMC/Launcher/) [MultiMC](https://multimc.org/) - MultiMC is an alternative launcher for Minecraft.
 It allows you to have multiple, cleanly separated instances of Minecraft (each with their own mods, resource packs, saves, etc) and helps you manage them and their associated options with a simple and powerful interface.
 - (https://github.com/PrismLauncher/PrismLauncher) [Prism Launcher](https://prismlauncher.org/) - A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once (Fork of MultiMC and PolyMC).